victorhph8/zTSkut/paper/paper.md

 - Downloadable citation files for users of the model
 - Local execution through FastAPI as well as deployment as a web app

-The main user-facing workflow is intentionally simple.
-For single predictions, users fill in the composition fields and submit the form.
-For batch predictions, users download the CSV template, add one candidate composition per row and upload the completed file.
+For batch predictions, users can download the CSV template, add one candidate composition per row and upload the completed file.
 The app returns one predicted zT value per row.

 # Research impact statement

 The scientific model served by zTSkut has already been peer reviewed and published in Journal of Materials Chemistry A [@posligua2026skutterudites].
-In that study, the model was trained on a curated skutterudite dataset and evaluated using internal validation, independent external testing, comparison with experimental trends and physical interpretation through SHAP analysis and first-principles calculations. zTSkut converts that published model into a practical software tool that can be used directly by other researchers.
+In that study, the model was trained on a curated skutterudite dataset and evaluated using internal validation, independent external testing, comparison with experimental trends and physical interpretation through SHAP analysis and first-principles calculations.

-The near-term impact of zTSkut is to make skutterudite screening accessible without requiring users to reproduce the original data-processing and loading workflow.
-This is especially relevant for experimental groups considering new filled or multi-filled skutterudite compositions, because the tool can provide a rapid first-pass estimate before synthesis or expensive transport calculations.
-The app also supports batch prediction, allowing users to screen large candidate lists rather than testing compositions one by one.

-The software has been prepared for community use in several practical ways: it is available as a live web app, includes a documented CSV input format, provides citation files, supports local execution, and includes tests covering the web endpoint and input validation.
-These features are intended to make the model reusable beyond the original manuscript and to support future integration into broader thermoelectric screening workflows.
+zTSkut extends the impact of that work by converting the published model into an accessible screening tool.
+This is particularly useful for experimental and computational researchers considering new filled or multi-filled skutterudite compositions, because the software provide rapid first-pass predictions before synthesis or expensive transport calculations.
+The live web app, documented CSV format, citation files, local execution workflow and test suite make the model easier to reuse beyond the original manuscript and support its integration into future thermoelectric screening workflows.

 # Availability and use